 A classic restatement of the views of Marx and Engels on ideology and the formation of class consciousness, contrasting them with the diametrically opposed views of Kautsky and Lenin, published in the French journal Spartacus in 1977 by the owner of La Vieille Taupe bookstore and the publishing house of the same name, formerly a member of Socialisme ou Barbarie and Pouvoir Ouvrier and an important figure of the ultra-left during the 1960s and 1970s, who was later to become notorious for “Holocaust denialism”.

-For more on Guillaume's Holocaust denialism see John Gray's introduction to the Question of the State from the John Gray website..
+For more on Guillaume's Holocaust denialism see The anonymous introduction to the Question of the State from the John Gray website..

 Ideology and Class Struggle – Pierre Guillaume